AhmadKayyali-Snowflake/emv_demo_streamlit/readme.md

 ### `Pages/`

-Contains code for each page of the app.
+Each file contains code for each page of the app.

 ## Dashboards and Metrics